mune07/clock/README.md

-# Calculater
+# Clock
-a simple javascript calculater is a straightforward web-based calculater built using the javascript it provides basic arthematic operations to help users perform calculations quickly and efficiently
+a simple javascript clock
+ it is a CSS clock which takesv  in the current time using javascript and also updates the clock hands based on the current hour minute and second